PreventingWorkplaceMiscommunication, Common Workplace Communication Challenges (and How to Solve Them)

 Have you ever heard the saying about making assumptions?
 Never assume anything; something you may feel is obvious and crystal clear may actually be confusing or even completely unknown to someone else.

-Making assumptions is the most common cause of miscommunication in the workplace, which is why it’s critical to promote an environment of open communication where everyone feels welcome to ask questions and voice concerns.
+Making assumptions is the most common cause of miscommunication in the workplace, which is why it’s critical to promote a culture where employees feel comfortable asking questions, seeking clarification, and confirming expectations, regardless of whether they’re working onsite, remotely, or in a hybrid environment.

 Cause #3: Typing Errors